openmpp/main/bin/README.win.txt

 Bison and flex: http://sourceforge.net/projects/winflexbison/

-You need to have bison and flex in order to build omc (openM++ compiler).
+You don't need bison and flex to build or run openM++ models.
+If you want to build omc (openM++ compiler) then you must have bison and flex.